This Week at Fiction Week

 Bring up the Bodies, a sequel to her prior winner,

 Wolf Hall.
-Over here on this side of the pond, we have the National Book Award, and this year a few of the nominees were better known than last time.
-Perhaps stung by criticism that the Nat Book Awards were becoming overly politically correct, this year's list of nominees included a few very accomplished, if not famous, writers.
+Over here on this side of the pond, we have the National Book Award, and last year a few of the nominees were better known than recently.
+Perhaps stung by criticism that the Nat Book Awards were becoming overly politically correct, the list of nominees included a few very accomplished, if not famous, writers.
 (As we have learned, just because an author is famous, it doesn't mean they are also accomplished - e.g. famous writers like James Patterson and Nora Roberts have never been nominated.)
-This year, the nominees were a mixed bag of well-known and not so well known.
+The nominees were a mixed bag of well-known and not so well known.
 Postmodernist Dave Eggers was nominated for his novel A Hologram for the King.
 Louise Erdrich, who was nominated for a Pulitzer Prize in fiction a few years back, was nominated for her new novel The round House.
 Being female and a member of the Turtle Mountain Band of Chippewa Indians, this long-time writer of Native American stories was the pick for those who were betting on continuing the trend toward political correctness.
 Also vying for the political correctness honor were two books about the Iraq war.
 First was The Yellow Birds, a debut novel by Iraq War vet Kevin Powers.
 A second nominated Iraq War novel was Billy Lynn's Long Halftime Walk by Ben Fountain.
 Boy wonder (relatively speaking), Junot Diaz was nominated for his book of short stories, This is How You Lose Her.
 Many thought he would add this year's Nat Book Award to his MacArthur Award and his Pulitzer Prize.
 But it was not to be.
 The cynics that predicted political correctness won out in the end when the award went to (ta da) The round House by Louise Erdrich.
 Congrats to Ms. Erdrich.

 Congrats also to Natasha Trethewey who has been appointed as the 19th U.S. Poet Laureate.
 She won the 2007 Pulitzer Prize in Poetry for her poetry collection, Native Guard, poems that relate the stories of the Louisiana Native Guards, an all-black regiment that was called into service during the Civil War.